cdcabrera/curiosity-frontend/guidelines/adding-product-configs.md

 - [ ] Run `npm run test:lintfix` to format code
 - [ ] Run `npm run test:ci` to verify all tests pass

+❌ **Don't:**
+- Create a new product config file for this implementation

 ## Implementation for OpenShift PAYG

 ### Git Reference Commits